Funding to adapt your home for accessibility

 Don’t forget to claim VAT relief

-If you’re disabled, any building work you do to adapt your home may be zero-rated for VAT.
+If you’re disabled, any building work you do to adapt your home might be zero-rated for VAT.

 Find out more about VAT exemptions on building work on the GOV.UK website.